 Positive Social Media Reaction to start of Boxcino 2014:

 Mark Ortega—Behind the Gloves, Ring TV, Boxing Monthly

 Ramon Aranda—3 More Rounds, Oakland Examiner

-Commentators: Joe Tessitore will be ringside with Teddy Atlas describing the action for ESPN2, while studio host Todd Grisham (@GrishamESPN) will be on site (see Grisham and Atlas preview this week’s action).
+Commentators: Joe Tessitore will be ringside with Teddy Atlas describing the action for ESPN2, while studio host Todd Grisham (@GrishamESPN) will be on site.
 Delvin Rodríguez and Pablo Viruega will call the fights for Noche de Combates (Fight Night) on both ESPN Deportes and ESPN Deportes+, while Leopoldo González and Claudia Trejos will anchor the studio.
 Bilingual reporter BernardoOsuna (@osunaespn) will present live interviews and reports for both shows.